-- 11.1 The Party's response to incidents of bullying is summarised in APPENDIX 2 Party Responsibility and Responses to Bullying Incidents. - 11.2 The outcome, and any possible remedial or other action, will be informed by: - the severity and frequency of the alleged bullying; - the level of understanding of the conduct, contrition and commitment to modify behaviour on the part of the Respondent; and - whether there have been any prior incidents or warnings, including those that were resolved informally. - 11.3 The outcome for members and staff who are found to have committed bullying may include any number of the following: - For party members: - actions in accordance with By-law 1.5 Complaints Made to the Constitution and Arbitration Committee - For party or parliamentary staff: - probation (recommended to the State Director or elected representative); - o dismissal (recommended to the State Director or elected representative). - For volunteers refer to section 6.7. - 11.4 Other actions may include: - Requests for formal apologies and undertaking that the behaviour will cease; - Official warnings that are recorded securely and lodged with the Queensland Greens and the Constitution and Arbitration Committee; - For employees of the Queensland Greens who are Complainants, re-crediting of any leave taken as a result of the bullying; - Other applicable actions.
+- 11.1 The Party's response to incidents of bullying is summarised in APPENDIX 2 Party Responsibility and Responses to Bullying Incidents. - 11.3 The outcome for members and staff who are found to have committed bullying may include any number of the following: - For party members: - actions in accordance with By-law 1.5 Complaints Made to the Constitution and Arbitration Committee - For party or parliamentary staff: - probation (recommended to the State Director or elected representative); - dismissal (recommended to the State Director or elected representative). - For volunteers refer to section 6.7. - For employees of the Queensland Greens who are Complainants, any leave taken as a result of the bullying will be credited.